jdbaptista/jdbaptista/README.md

 I'm Jaden Baptista, a sophomore at Santa Barbara City College.

-I have learned:
+I mainly use:
-- Python
 - Java
-- Assembly
-- C/C++
+- C++
-- HTML/CSS
+- HTML/CSS/JS

-I am currently learning web development with Java Spring and Electron.
+I am currently building a fullstack app with spring boot and electron js.

 You can reach me at baptistajaden@gmail.com.